learn-co-curriculum/react-hooks-children/README.md

 by the parent component).
 You'll notice there are 5 props: `direction`, `header`, `textPosition`, `contentPosition`, and `children`.
 We've already discussed `children`, but try to figure out what the others do!

+## Conclusion

+Using React Children greatly expands your ability to make reusable components.
+While you won't see as many examples of this style of writing components when you're first getting started with React, this pattern is an incredibly useful one to master.
+In addition to helping with component reusability, it can also help with needing to pass props down multiple levels of the component hierarchy.

 ## Resources